 The Department generally does not accept students with less than an honors grade (7.0 at the University of Alberta) in their undergraduate degree, or an equivalent qualification from another recognized institution.
 Where applicable, a minimum TOEFL score of 600 is required.
-GRE scores are also considered in some circumstances in addition to the above requirements.
+GRE scores are also required for foreign applicants.